xwmx/dotfiles/Readme.markdown

 Most settings work with both bash and zsh, though zsh is assumed to be the default.

-This configuration assumes the use of janus for base config.
-Plugins are included in the `./home/.janus` directory as submodules.
+The vim configuration assumes the use of macvim and janus.
+Plugins are included in the `./home/.janus` directory as submodules. oh-my-zsh is used for zsh configuration, and and uses .oh-my-zsh.custom for the custom directory.

 ### resources